King Shaka International Airport: Passenger terminal

-The passenger terminal is located at the southern end of the airport and is split into two levels: arrivals are handled on the lower floor, departures on the upper floor.
+The passenger terminal is located at the southern end of the airport and is split into two levels: arrivals are handled on the lower floor and departures on the upper floor.
 With a total floor area of 102000 m2, the terminal is capable of handling 7.5 million passengers per year.

 The check-in concourse, located on the upper floor, contains 72 check-in counters and 18 self-service kiosks, as well as ticket offices for the various airlines operating out of the airport.
 Passengers pass through separate domestic and international security checkpoints before proceeding to the departure lounges and boarding gates.
 The airport has 34 aircraft parking bays and 16 jet bridges.
-Four of the jet bridges (gates A20-A23) can be combined into groups of two to handle Code F aircraft (e.g. an Airbus A380) or can be used separately to handle four Code C aircraft (e.g. an Airbus A320 or Boeing 737).
+Four of the jet bridges (gates A20-A23) can be combined into groups of two to handle Code F aircraft (e.g., an Airbus A380) or can be used separately to handle four Code C aircraft (e.g., an Airbus A320 or Boeing 737).
 The remainder are capable of handling one Code C aircraft each.

-The arrivals area is located on the lower floor, with a baggage reclaim hall containing 5 conveyors that can be allocated between domestic and international use.
-Most of the airport's retail shops are also located on the lower floor, as well as a piazza area immediately outside the terminal building.
+The arrivals area is located on the lower floor, with a baggage reclaim hall containing five conveyors that can be allocated for domestic and international use.
+Most of the airport's retail shops are also located on the lower floor, as is a piazza area immediately outside the terminal building.
 Including shops in the departure lounges, the airport has 52 retail outlets and 6500 m2 of retail space.

 The terminal does not have a public viewing deck, which has attracted public criticism.
 There are, however, vantage points on the elevated departures drop-off-road, as well as elsewhere in the airport precinct.
-The International Terminal is located to the left of the airport with two A380-800 docking bays in which four A330s can be parked.
+The International Terminal is located to the left of the airport and has two A380-800 docking bays in which four A330s can be parked.